If you’re planning a vacation to Tanzania, our travel guide will help you decide where and when to go, and what to do while you’re there.

 Experience the remote wilderness of Selous Game Reserve and Ruaha National Park in the south, track wild chimpanzees in Mahale Mountains National Park in the west, or challenge yourself by climbing to the snow-capped peak of Mount Kilimanjaro.

-Where to go in Tanzania
+Where To Go in Tanzania

 Northern Circuit: Serengeti National Park > Lake Manyara National Park > Ngorongoro Crater > Tarangire National Park